Gino Vos: Career

 Vos qualified for the 2013 World Championship by finishing sixth on the European Order of Merit, taking the third of four places that were awarded to the highest non-qualified players.
 In his first appearance at the World Championship he faced reigning two-time champion Adrian Lewis in the first round and made a perfect start to the match as he took the first set to nil.
 He lost the next set and then missed two darts to lead 2–1, instead going on to lose 3–1.
 He was ranked world number 64 after the tournament.
 Vos qualified for the UK Open largely thanks to reaching the last 16 of the fourth qualifier where he lost 6–2 to Joe Cullen.
 He came through a preliminary round match against Alan Derrett, before being defeated 5–1 by Connie Finnan in the first round.
 He reached the main draw of two European Tour events during the year, losing 6–2 to Phil Taylor in the opening round of the Gibraltar Darts Trophy, and beating Richie Burnett 6–4 in the Dutch Darts Masters (having held off a fightback from the Welshman as Vos had led 5–1), before Michael Mansell defeated him 6–2 in the second round.

 Vos qualified for his second successive World Championship by beating Dick van Dijk 6–3 in the final of the Western Europe Qualifier.
 He lost to Hong Kong's Royden Lam 4–1 in the preliminary round.
 However, he still finished the year 58th on the Order of Merit, inside the top 64 who retained their places for 2014.
 He reached two European Tour events during the year but was knocked out in the first round of both.

 Vos dropped outside of the top 64 in the world rankings in January 2015 as he was number 87 and therefore entered Q School in an attempt to win his spot back.
 He reached the last 32 on the final day, but this was not enough to earn a new tour card.
-He played the first half of the year with little success and has not entered a PDC event since.
-Vos now plays in BDO events.
-Vos qualified for the 2020 BDO World Championship as the 22nd ranked player.
-He will start in the first round.
+Vos qualified for the 2020 BDO World Championship as the 22nd ranked player, where he lost 3–0 to Martijn Kleermaker in the first round.